Your Christmas recycling guide for a greener festive season

 1. Can I recycle Christmas cards and where?

 Yes, as long as they’re glitter-free.
 Most local recycling programs accept Christmas cards in paper recycling bins.
 Check for collection points in supermarkets or community centres.
 After Christmas, various charities and shops will collect old Christmas cards.
-Try outlets such as WHSmith, T K Maxx, Tesco and the Post Office.
+Try outlets such as TG Jones, T K Maxx, Tesco and the Post Office.

 Real trees can be composted or collected by local councils for chipping.
 Check your local collection dates in January or drop them off at a recycling centre near you.